Frequently Asked Questions

 When is 2D radiographic imaging and 3D CBCT imaging required?

-2D radiographic imaging is a diagnostic tool used for the assessment of dental caries, gum disease and other oral pathologies.
-CBCT or 3D imaging, provides a more precise and comprehensive view of your orofacial anatomy which is necessary for planning the safe and accurate placement of dental implants and other procedures.
+2D radiographic imaging is a routine diagnostic tool used for the assessment of dental caries, gum disease and other oral pathologies.
+3D CBCT imaging provides a more precise and comprehensive view of your orofacial anatomy; necessary for planning the safe and accurate placement of dental implants and/or identifying orofacial anomalies.

 I have a gag reflex.
 Will this affect my dental examination?

-No. Our patients have experienced comfortable dental examinations, as they have been exposed to technology and basic techniques to avoid stimulating the base of the tongue, the uvula or the tonsil area; thus, limiting the triggers to gag responses.
+No. Our patients experience comfortable dental examinations because they are exposed to new technology and basic techniques to avoid stimulating the base of the tongue, the uvula or the tonsil area; thus, limiting the triggers to gag responses.

 I have a pacemaker; can I still receive treatment?

-For your safety, if you have a pacemaker or any other type of cardiac implantable device, inform the dentist and state it on the medical history form.
+For your safety, if you have a pacemaker or any other type of cardiac implantable device, inform the first point of contact, usually the front-desk receptionist; and your attending dentist; and state it on the medical history form.
 It is also advisable to wear your medical jewelry or produce your medical card, if you have it.
 You must provide contact details for the cardiologist or electrophysiologist responsible for the surgery.
 The device’s manufacturer’s information is also required where possible.
 You will need to have information from your cardiologist/ electrophysiologist as to whether your device is shielded or unshielded.
 This information must be conveyed to the dentist before any dental examinations and/or treatment can commence.
 Dental treatment is still possible, even with a pacemaker.

 What type of toothbrush and toothpaste should I use?